jakobbouchard/job-board/README.md

 solution for a backend.
 It will enable user authentication, storage of preferences, job postings as well as document storage (eg. Resumes).

+It would be interesting to try and implement Cypress for testing.
+Never used it, so not sure if it's the best idea for now, but we'll see.

 ## Tools/inspirations used

 - The [Sapper template](https://github.com/sveltejs/sapper-template), for a lot of the dynamic code for job offers.